IntelRealSense/librealsense/wrappers/tensorflow/README.md

 so we can see last-layer features in the perspective of the layer above them.

 #### Training Dataset
-The dataset is located here: https://drive.google.com/file/d/1cXJRD4GjsGnfXtjFzmtLdMTgFXUujrRw/view?usp=drivesdk It containes 4 types of 848x480 images in uncompressed PNG format:
+Download [part 1](http://realsense-hw-public.s3.eu-west-1.amazonaws.com/rs-tests/ML/Depth_Learning/Dataset/part1_1_4000.zip) and [part 2](http://realsense-hw-public.s3.eu-west-1.amazonaws.com/rs-tests/ML/Depth_Learning/Dataset/part2_4001_8375.zip) of the dataset.
+It containes 4 types of 848x480 images in uncompressed PNG format:

 ###### 1. Simulated Left Infrared:
 - Syntethic view from left infrared sensor of the virtual camera, including inrared projection pattern